 What you need to make any homemade bath bombs into bath bombs with rings inside.

-Rings and other jewelry inside bath bombs needs to be protected from the reactive ingredients used in making the bath bombs.
+Rings and other jewelry inside each bath bomb needs to be protected from the reactive ingredients used in making the bombs.
+The reaction could ruin the finish on metal jewelry.
 This is best done being sealing the jewelry in a vending capsule.

 Depending on the capsule used some pieces and larger ring sizes may not fit, so be mindful of that when making your selections.
 I was able to comfortably fit my size 7 diamond ring and size 8 emerald ring in the capsules suggested above.

-Here are some fun inexpensive surprise options for bath bombs with rings:
+Here are some fun inexpensive surprise options to fill your bath bombs with rings:

 DIY Bath Bombs with Rings Inside

-Bath bombs with rings are really quite easy to make.
-Make sure to protect the jewelry from the bath bomb ingredients when making them though.
+Homemade bath bombs with rings are really quite easy to make and so fun!
+Make sure to protect the jewelry you place in each from the reactive bath bomb ingredients when making them though.